EvanneB/south-west-equestrian/README.md

 The video used in this site was obtained from Coverr.

 Acknowledgements
-I received inspiration for this project from XBuild Responsive Real World Websites with HTML5 and CSS3 by Jonas Schmedtmann
+I received inspiration for this project from the Running project and Resume projects previously completed in this course and also from XBuild Responsive Real World Websites with HTML5 and CSS3 by Jonas Schmedtmann